 In Skillbuilders, those adapting to major changes in their life will find information that will assist in making decisions concerning legal and financial issues as well as personal activities such as adapting to special occasions and other emotional concerns.
-Practical information on car care, personal and home security and home maintenance is also provided.
-There will be cooking-for-one plus a program on how to comfortably talk with health care professionals.
+Practical information on car care and home maintenance is also provided.
+There will be cooking-for-one demonstration plus a program on how to comfortably talk with health care professionals.
 Changes that can make your home safer and how to look at other housing options is also one of the presentations.
 Learn how exercise can help in reducing stress.
 The programs are led by local professionals but it is the discussion of the participants that also provides confidence to each other.

 Attend all of the programs or only those topics that are of interest.
 No registration is required and all programs are free.